consiglionazionaledellericerche/jscontact-tools/README.md

 7. The JSCard/JSCardGroup "titles" property is mapped onto the vCard TITLE property.

+8. The "timeZone" property is always mapped onto a TZ parameter preserving the time zone name.

+9. It the "fullName" property is missing, the FN value is generated starting from the "name" property.
+If the "name" property is missing as well, the FN value is set to the "uid" property.

 ### Conversion examples

 Here in the following two examples of conversion between vCard and JSContact top most objects.